redstrate/redstrate.com/content/blog/deepvulkan2/index.md

 Alright, so we fixed that issue - but it's still black!
-Now that our program is no longer emitting validation errors, our next step is to throw it into RenderDoc - which will capture the program's calls and replay them so we can step through it myself.
+Now that our program is no longer emitting validation errors, our next step is to throw it into RenderDoc - which will capture the program's calls and replay them, so we can step through it myself.

 <renderdoc img>